 Ecological Costs of Fall Clean Up

-Every autumn, homeowners across New England rake, bag, and haul away what nature leaves behind.
+Every autumn, homeowners across New England rake, bag, and haul away nature’s natural mulch.
 Lawns and gardens are stripped bare in the name of tidiness.
-But this ritual of “fall clean up” is not harmless maintenance.
-It is an ecological mistake that robs the land of fertility, strips habitat from pollinators and birds, and wastes the very resources that sustain life.

-Where the Idea of Clean Came From
+Where the Idea of “Clean” Came From

-The obsession with a tidy yard is a cultural construct, not an ecological truth.
 For generations, leaves and stems were treated as waste to be removed rather than as nutrients to be returned.
 This obsession with neatness is rooted in the same aesthetic that elevated monoculture lawns: an image of control, order, and human dominance over land.
-But what looks neat to us looks barren to the ecosystem.
+But what looks neat to us is in fact a barren ecosystem.

 The Ecological Costs of Traditional Clean Up

 Each fall, millions of bags of leaves are hauled to landfills or burned, releasing carbon and wasting a rich source of organic matter.
 Gardens cut to the ground are left bare, exposing soil to erosion and depriving pollinators of winter shelter.
-This is not cleanliness, it is ecological harm disguised as care.

-The consequences are real.
+The consequences are real…

 Soil Depletion Removing leaves and stems removes nutrients that should cycle back into the soil.